 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 41, number 1 (2018).
-For further information or to subscribe to the Christian Research Journal please click here.
+For further information about the Christian Research Journal please click here.

 It’s not uncommon to hear skeptics claim that the burden of proof is on the person making a claim.
 Atheists argue that because they don’t make any positive claims but rather simply fail to affirm the existence of God, they bear no burden of proof.
 The theist is the one making a claim that God exists, so he does bear such a burden, they say.
 I think this line of argumentation is faulty.
 Atheism is not simply the absence of belief; it does involve making claims.
 Moreover, the burden of proof is not always on the person who makes a claim.